AmineKh1/springbatch/README.md

 # Spring Batch CSV to MySQL Project
-This project demonstrates how to use Spring Batch to read data from a CSV file and write it into a MySQL database using Java 17 and Spring Boot version 3.0.2.
+This project demonstrates how to use Spring Batch to read data from a CSV files and write it into database tables using Java 17 and Spring Boot version 3.0.2.
 The project is built using Maven and the server is running on port 8090.

 ## Prerequisites
 - Java 17